-Exercise normal safety precautions in the United Kingdom (UK).
-Exercise common sense and look out for suspicious behaviour, as you would in Australia.
-Monitor the media and other sources for changes to local travelling conditions.
+Exercise normal safety precautions.
+Use common sense and look out for suspicious behaviour.
+Monitor the media and other sources for changes to local travel conditions.

 Safety and security.